spookylukey/django-views-the-right-way/source/preconditions.rst

 <https://docs.djangoproject.com/en/stable/topics/auth/default/#the-loginrequired-mixin>`_
 etc., which work by overriding the ``dispatch()`` method.

-Now, suppose I were to go the CBV route, and have a ``PremiumRequired`` mixin instead of ``@premium_required``.
+Now, suppose we were to go the CBV route, and have a ``PremiumRequired`` mixin instead of ``@premium_required``.
 Let's also add another similar check — ``GoodReputationRequired`` which does some kind of reputation check (perhaps this is a social site with moderation in place).
 To require a user to have both,